 Nine double-yolk eggs in one box: one in a thousand billion chance!

 Some say that the chance of getting a double yolk is one in 1000.
-Yesterday, I thought I had that rare chance.
-I opened a new dozen egg box and the first one was a double-yolker.
-It was unusual, but nothing extraordinary, so no photos were taken.
+A few days, I thought I witnessed that rare chance.
+I opened a new box with a dozen of eggs and the first one was a double-yolker.
+It was unusual, but nothing extraordinary, so no photos were taken then.

-Today, however, was unbelievable: I cracked open the next four eggs from the same box, and they all had two yolks!
+Next day, however, was less ordinary: the next four eggs from the same box all had two yolks!
 That means, that all together it was a one to 10005 chance to get five double-yolk eggs in a row (which is 1000000000000000, one quadrillion in short scale, and one thousand billion or one billiard in long scale).
+I wish I had such luck in something more useful ;)